vacuumlabs/cardano-ctf/01_sell_nft/README.md

 doesn't pass all the tests because it buys only one of the two required NFTs.
 Try to pass all the tests by modifying it.

-As before, you can run the code with:
+As before, you can run the code and tests with:
-`deno run --allow-net --allow-read ./scripts/play.ts`
+`deno run --allow-net --allow-read ./scripts/run.ts`